 Winter weather chemical treatment

 Following snow removal activities, facilities staff applies an ice melt chemical in proportion to melting capability of outside conditions at the time of applications with the objective of providing safe conditions in a reasonable amount of time.
 Factors affecting surface melting include outside temperatures, amount of cloud cover verses clear skies and sun warming of surfaces.
 Again, it is imperative that the Hood community traverse the campus with extreme care following snow/ice events.

 Snow/ice clearing priorities

 Major snow events result in prioritized campus clearing pattern of snow removal.
-The first prioirty is to maintain open primary campus roadways in case emergency vehciles need access to the campus in addition to providing an open pathway for resiudent students to access the dining hall.
+The first priority is to maintain open primary campus roadways in case emergency vehicles need access to the campus in addition to providing an open pathway for resident students to access the dining hall.
 Facilities manages a snow removal plan that aims to get the campus "open" at the earliest possible time and then continue clearing operations until all campus roadways, parking lots and sidewalks are cleared and safe.

 The facilities department contracts with a local pest control company for the following services:

 - Weekly treatment of campus buildings and food service areas.

 - Tri-annual check for bed bugs in on-campus housing buildings (treatment as needed).

 - Emergency service for insect, bee, wasp infestations.